autonomys/subspace-docs/docs/farming-&-staking/wallets/subwallet.md

 ![wallet-4](/img/doc-imgs/subwallet/Subwallet-11.png)

-5. And then click on *Copy* sign to copy the public address.
+5. And then click on the *Copy* icon to copy the public address.

 ![wallet-5](/img/doc-imgs/subwallet/Subwallet-12.png)